Maximilian94/itera/SPEC.md

 ## 3. Core Iteration Loop

 The MVP must support the loop:
-1) User selects practice filters
+1) User selects exam filters
+2) System creates an Exam (a “prova”) and freezes the selected questions
-2) User answers a question
+3) User answers a question inside the Exam
-3) System evaluates correctness
+4) System evaluates correctness
-4) System returns feedback + explanation
+5) System returns feedback + explanation
-5) User retries incorrect questions
+6) User retries incorrect questions (often by creating a new Exam with onlyUnsolved=true)
-6) User checks progress (simple)
+7) User checks progress (simple)

 Every MVP feature must reinforce this loop.